 "...That night on D'Qar, did you know that you were in my 'spot'?"

-He made sure to put emphasis on "spot" to make sure she knew what he was talking about.
+He made sure to put emphasis on the word "spot" to make sure she knew what he was talking about.
 Tallie shot a confused look towards him, then a face of remembrance.

 She said sarcastically.
 Jaycob laughed,